Rights

 • during an act of good citizenship.

-You and your de facto spouse are also entitled to consent to care for the other spouse, if he or she is unable to give consent (as the result of an accident or disability, etc.).
+You have the right to consent to care for your de facto spouse if he or she is unable to give consent (as the result of an accident or disability, etc.), is not represented by a mandatary or tutor, and has not left advance medical instructions.

 Under some laws, your status as a de facto spouse will also be considered to establish whether you are entitled to receive benefits or measures.